How to Use CloudFlare CDN with an SSL

 The easiest way to enable the CloudFlare CDN service to work with your SSL certificate is to upgrade to CloudFlare PLUS.

 Doing this, will allow you to enable the SSL support with a single click.
-All you have to do is to access Settings tab in your CloudFlare CDN management tool.
+To enable the SSL support, you have to go to your CloudFlare Account -> Advanced Settings page and enable it.

 The free CloudFlare plan does not provide single-click SSL support.
 However, there are still two ways you can use SSL with your Free CloudFlare CDN enabled: